m3nu/talks/keto.md

 ]
 .right-column[
 ### Primary effects of carb restriction
-- Keep glucose, keep insulin low
+- Keep glucose low, keep insulin low
 - Body oxidizes fat instead of storing it.
 - No glucose/insulin fluctuations > stable energy
 - No development of insulin resistance > avoid all kinds of diabetes.